 Step 1: Preparation

-Patients are asked to fast 6β12 hours before the test.
+Patients fast for 6–12 hours before the procedure.

 Step 2: Sedation & Monitoring

-A mild sedative or anesthesia is given through an IV line.
+Mild sedation or anesthesia is administered through an IV line.

-Vital signs such as heart rate and oxygen levels are monitored.
+Vital signs (heart rate, oxygen levels) are continuously monitored.

 Step 3: Insertion of Endoscope